benhook1013/space-game/TASKS.md

 - [x] Menu includes button to reset the high score.
 - [x] Upgrades overlay placeholder accessible via HUD button or the `U` key.
 - [x] HUD button toggles range rings for targeting, Tractor Aura and mining.
-- [x] Settings overlay with sliders for HUD, text and joystick scale plus a dark theme toggle.
+- [x] Settings overlay with sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges, plus a dark theme selector and "mute on pause" toggle.

 ## Next Steps